ambitus/pyracf/data_set/standard/extract.md

 #### 📄 Description

-Extract a **data set** profile's data.
+Extract a **data set profile**'s data.

 #### 📥 Parameters
 * `data_set`<br>
-  The **data set** profile to extract segment data from.
+  The **data set profile** to extract segment data from.

 * `segments`<br>
-  A dictionary of segments to extract.
-Each segment must be a boolean value where `True` indicates that the segment should be extracted and `False` indicates that the segment should not be extracted.
-Any segments omitted from the dictionary will not be extracted.
+  A list of segments to extract.
+Any segments omitted from the list will not be extracted.
 The base sgement is included always.

 * `volume`<br>
   A single **volume** name for this dataset.
 This argument is optional.
 If `generic=True` is specified, volume is ignored.